jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/MySQL cheat sheet.md

 ### Dates

+> [!important]
+> Make sure to put dates in quotes!
+Otherwise `2022-12-25` will be interpreted as "the number 2,022 minus 12 minus 25"

 ```mysql
 WHERE DATE(created_at) = '2022-12-25'
 ```

-- If the date column has an index. you can avoid casting to improve performance:
+- If the date column has an index, you can avoid casting to improve performance:

 ```mysql
 WHERE